yla856-sfu/CMPT310-G18/README.md

 This project implements an AI system for Gomoku (Five in a Row) on a 15 × 15 board.
 It supports Human vs. AI gameplay through a Pygame interface and automated AI vs. AI evaluation through command-line programs.

-The system includes Random, Greedy, Minimax, CNN, and CNN–Minimax hybrid agents.
+The system includes Random, Greedy, Minimax, CNN (Convolutional Neural Networks), and CNN–Minimax hybrid agents.

 ## Team Members